📋 Log Management & Correlation - CYBEROPS Practice Questions

 • Log Analysis scenarios for CYBEROPS are frequently mapped to Domain 2 (25%), Domain 4 (20%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Log Analysis interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Log Analysis interacts with routing, switching, security, or automation patterns rather than appearing as an isolated question.

 High-Value Log Analysis Concepts